 1914 brings a sea-change in the thinking of Tomas Masaryk.
 A move from trying to change things from within to changing things from outside meant he went into exile.
 In successive years, 1915 in London, 1916 in Paris and in 1917 post-revolution ST Petersburg.
 In all of these places Tomas Masaryk sought to persuade them to support the ending of the Austro-Hungarian Empire, establishing a network of contacts and in the case of Russia, the formation of the Czechoslovak Legion military force.

 1918 saw the fall of the Austro-Hungarian Empire and the creation of Czechoslovakia.
-In quick succession, October 14th 1918 recognised as head of the Provisional Czechoslovak Government, November 14th 1918 elected First President of the Czechoslovak Republic and on December 21st 1918, takes his place in Prague Castle.
+In quick succession, October 14th 1918 recognised as head of the Provisional Czechoslovak Government, October 28th Independence Day, November 14th elected First President of the Czechoslovak Republic and on December 21st 1918, takes his place in Prague Castle.
 As President it was his role to provide the continuity and stability needed for the newly established country to find it’s feet and in this he was largely successful.
 Initially the constitution allowed only for a 2-term limit but Tomas Masaryk was exempted from that and served 4 terms before retiring in 1935.

 With hindsight he should have created a constitution that gave power equally between the President and the Prime Minister.
 The 1918 constitution (amended in 1920) put more power in the hands of the Prime Minister.